ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 - Irreversible measures (permanent containment, denial of contact) require **clear and convincing evidence**, documented proportionality, and a **named independent decision-maker or panel**.
 - All actions must be **documented**, timestamped, and subject to **appeals**.
 - Interim safety measures may be enacted immediately on **credible, corroborated information**, but must be followed by full independent review within **14 days**.
-- Decisions must be **transparent, auditable, and traceable** to the responsible parties.
+- Decisions must be **transparent, auditable, and traceable**.

 ---

 ## 2. Interim Measures and Review

 - **Initiation**: Interim measures (temporary isolation, restriction, or separation) may be enacted immediately when a report is received.
-- **Review deadline**: Full independent review must be **initiated and documented within 14 days** of enactment; the initiating decision-maker must record the review start date and responsible reviewer in the auditable register.
+- **Review deadline**: Full independent review must be **initiated and documented within 14 days**; initiating decision-maker must record the review start date and responsible reviewer in the auditable register.
 - **Extension rules**:
   - Any single extension may last **up to 7 days**.
   - Cumulative extensions may not exceed **42 days** without a formal panel decision.